CCHRC Support Network

-The Council wants to ensure that every resident or visitor to the Concord-Carlisle community knows his or her rights, and can find support if ever harassed, attacked, or is the victim of any kind of domestic violence.
+The Council wants to ensure that every resident or visitor to the Concord-Carlisle community knows their rights, and can find support if ever harassed, attacked, or is the victim of any kind of domestic violence.

-Therefore, we have established a mechanism through which support will be mobilized within the towns of Concord and Carlisle when human rights violations occur.
-Our goals are to send civil rights violators a clear and immediate message that their actions are unacceptable, and to let the victims know that they are valued, supported, and welcomed into our community.
+When human rights violations occur in Concord or Carlisle, our goal is to send civil rights violators a clear and immediate message that their actions are unacceptable, and to let the victims know that they are valued, supported, and welcomed in our community.

-If you are a victim of harassment or discrimination, the Rapid Response Network would like to help.
+If you are a victim of harassment or discrimination, the CCHRC Support Network would like to help.

 Put you in touch with those who can help